Samuel-gif291/Mini-Project-1-Source_Code/README.md

-def helpHandleSearch(key, result, numSearch, priviledge):
+def helpHandleSearch(key, result, numSearch, priviledge, userID):
     '''
         This function handles the search features of the application
         Input: numSearch is and integer to indicate limit of search and key contains the words provided by the user.